Camilla-bjorkcom/FrontEndJSuppgift/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This was my first react project using create-react-app.
+Implementing javaScript validations in forms and react-router-dom for navigating.

 ## Available Scripts